intmus/inttheory19-20/_07-harmonic-functions/b1-harmanalysis.md

 ## Roman numeral analysis

 **Look at the following chorale.
 Provide an analysis of this music by analyzing each chord and writing a Roman numeral and an inversion figure below every new harmony.
-As you go through this process, keep track of the questions that you solve as well as what makes this difficult.**
+As you go through this process, keep track of the questions that you solve as well as what makes this difficult.
+Start by looking at the big picture, and do not get bogged down in trying to figure out every pitch and chord at first glance.
+If you get stuck, keep moving and return to the difficult sections after you have a feel for the piece as a whole.
+This is a great opportunity to begin with leadsheet notation, and then return to add Roman numerals once you have some context.**

 {% capture ex1 %}X:1
 T:Old hundredth psalm